Are All ATV Tires Directional? How to Tell?

 • Multi-directional tread patterns grip side slopes better.

 You can swap directions on a directional tire for most ATV applications, but it is not always recommended or beneficial.
-In some situations, it can negatively affect handling to a point where it gets dangerous.
+In some situations, it can negatively affect handling to the point where it gets dangerous.

 Mounting the tire backward may be beneficial in sand or snow

-For lower speed applications, there might be situations where installing the tire backward might prove beneficial:
+For lower-speed applications, there might be situations where installing the tire backward might prove beneficial:

 In a spare tire situation, you should have no problems using a directional tire mounted backward to get home.

-Related questions
+Related Questions

 Are SunF ATV tires directional?